 - The difference in the number of merge fields being used for each version of the letter.
 For instance, one letter is using 5 different merge fields while the other is using 7 merge fields.

-- You can have a single version of your envelope to go along with all the different versions of your letters or you can have the same quantity of different versions for your envelope as well.
-For instance three different versions of the letter with three different versions of your envelope.
-If you have multiple versions of your envelope make sure your envelope files are named properly, such as "Envelope 1", "Envelope 2" and so on.
+- Envelope: You can have a single version of your envelope to go along with all the different versions of your letters or you can have different versions for your envelope for each version of the letter.
+For instance, three different versions of the letter with three different versions of your envelope.
+If you have multiple versions of your envelope make sure your envelope files are named properly, such as "Envelope1", "Envelope2" and so on.